SheylaPopovich/SheylaPopovich/README.md

       </p>

 <p> I am currently in the medical field transitioning into the  exciting world of coding.
-I have a strong passion for learning and unleashing my creativity in a propsperous way.
+I have a strong passion for learning and unleashing my creativity in a prosperousway.
 During your visit if you come across a project or something that has sparked your interest, please feel free to reach out at ✉️ SheylaPopovich@gmail.com or give explore some of my other media pages.
 I am a firm believer that knowledge is power and sharing that knowledge is incredibly prevailing.
 Shoot me a message with any inquires you may have or if you would like to collab!</p>
 <br>
 </br>